 i) Views of Board of Directors (BOD) on trading / investment activities The Board approves all policies related to market risk, set limits and reviews compliance on a regular basis.
 The objective is to provide cost effective funding to finance assets growth and trade related transactions.
-The market risk covers the followings risks of the Bank's balance sheet: i) Interest rate risk; ii) Equity price risk; iii) Foreign exchange risk; and iv) Commodity price risk ii) Methods used to measure Market risk As per relevant Bangladesh Bank guidelines, Standardized Approach has been used to measure the Market Risk for capital requirement for trading book of the Bank.
-The total capital requirement in respect of market risk is the aggregate capital requirement calculated for each of the risk sub-categories.
-For each risk category minimum capital requirement is measured in terms of two separately calculated capital charges for "specific risk" and "general market risk" as under: Component of Market Capital Charged for Market Risk Risk General Market Risk Specific Market Risk Interest Rate Risk Applied Applied Equity Price Risk Applied Applied Foreign Exchange Risk App Commodities Price Risk App iii) Market Risk Management system The Treasury Division of the Bank manages market risk covering liquidity, interest rate and foreign exchange risks with oversight from Assets- Liability Management Committee (ALCO) comprising senior executives of the Bank.
+The market risk covers the followings risks of the Bank's balance sheet: i) Interest rate risk; ii) Equity price risk; iii) Foreign exchange risk; and iv) Commodity price risk ii) Methods used to measure Market risk As per relevant Bangladesh Bank guidelines, Standardized Approach has bee used to measure the Market Risk for capital requirement for trading book of the Bank.
+The total capital requirement in respect of market risk is th aggregate capital requirement calculated for each of the risk sub-categories.
+For each risk category minimum capital requirement is measured in terms of two separately calculated capital charges for "specific risk" and "general market risk" as under: ook of is the gories. erms of Component of Market Capital Charged for Market Risk for Market Risk General Market Risk Specific Market Risk Interest Rate Risk Applied Applied Equity Price Risk Applied Applied Foreign Exchange Risk Арр lied Commodities Price Risk N/ /A iii) Market Risk Management system The Treasury Division of the Bank manages market risk covering liquidity, interest rate and foreign exchange risks with oversight from Assets- Liability Management Committee (ALCO) comprising senior executives of the Bank.
 ALCO is chaired by the Managing Director.
-ALCO meets at least once in a month The Risk Management Division also reviews the market risk parameters on monthly basis and recommends on portfolio concentration for containing the RWA. iv) Policies and processes for mitigating market risk
+ALCO meets at least once in a month The Risk Management Division also reviews the market risk parameters on monthly basis and recommends on portfolio concentration for containing the RWA. iv) Policies and processes for mitigating market risk RWA.There are approved limits for credit deposit ratio, liquid assets to total assets ratio, maturity mismatch, commitments for both on-balance sheet and off- balance sheet items and borrowing from money market and foreign exchange position.
+The limits are monitored and enforced on a regular basis to protect against market risks.
+The exchange rate committee of the bank meets on a daily basis to review the prevailing market condition, exchange rate, foreign exchange position, and transactions to mitigate foreign exchange risks.

-Amount in Crore
+A Amount in Crore

 Particulars Solo Consolidated

 The capital requirements for:

-Interest Rate Risk 2.10 2.10
+Interest Rate Risk 0.97 0.97

-Equity Position risk 20.58 32.69
+Equity Position risk 19.86 57.49

-Foreign Exchange Risk 7.18 7.18
+Foreign Exchange Risk 34.03 34.03

-Commodity Risk
+Commodity Risk - -

-Total 29.85 41.97
+Total 54.86 92.49